code-dot-org/code-dot-org/docs/account-management-api.md

 ### Create a section

 Create a new section.
-If "name" is empty or null, set it to a default (e.g. "New Section") to avoid an error case. "login_page" specifies the kind of login page to display for the section ("picture", "word-pair", "none").
+If "name" is empty or null, set it to a default (e.g. "Untitled Section") to avoid an error case. "login_page" specifies the kind of login page to display for the section ("picture", "word-pair", "none").

 ```
 POST /v2/sections